 The General Technology A.A.S. degree program allows students flexibility to design a specialization of their choice in a broad range of technologies to enhance their employment potential.
 Through the General Technology curriculum, students may tailor their educational program to meet their own needs or the needs of present or potential employers.
-The Business and Technical concentrations allow a focus adaptable to occupational areas related to business, healthcare, information technology, and engineering technologies.
+The Business and Technical concentrations allow a focus adaptable to occupational areas related to business, healthcare, telecommunications, information technology, and engineering technologies.

 The General Technology program mission is to provide a degree that:

 Nashville State Community College is an AA/EEO employer and does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
 Full Non-Discrimination Policy